zendframework/zend-stratigility/doc/book/migration/to-v2.md

-- The namespace changes from `Interop\Http\Middleware` to `Interop\Http\ServerMiddleware`, signaling a change indicating that the project now only targests server-side middleware.
+- The namespace changes from `Interop\Http\Middleware` to `Interop\Http\ServerMiddleware`, signaling a change indicating that the project now only targets server-side middleware.

 - The interface `ServerMiddlewareInterface` is now more simply `MiddlewareInterface`, as the namespace indicates its usage in server-side